 - 1 15 oz can black beans (drained and rinsed)

-- 1 tbsp chili powder
+- 1 Tablespoon chili powder

-- 2 tsp garlic powder
+- 2 teaspoons garlic powder

-- 2 tsp onion powder
+- 2 teaspoons onion powder

-- 2 tsp ground cumin
+- 2 teaspoons ground cumin

-- 1/2 tsp ground mustard
+- ½ teaspoon ground mustard

 - salt and pepper (to taste)

-- Add the chopped brisket to the pot and stir gently until the mixture is well combined.
+- Add remaining ingredients to the brisket chili.
+Add the chopped brisket to the pot and stir gently until the mixture is well combined.
 Add in the beans, tomatoes, and seasonings.
 Taste and add in any additional salt, pepper or other seasonings as needed.
 Stir until well combined.